 ¼ cup water

 ⅓ cup maple syrup (or more if you like it sweeter, see above)

 Rinse frozen cranberries under water, put in a pot with the orange juice and water.
 Heat for 5 minutes.

-Add the honey and bring to a boil for 12 -15 minutes.
+Add the maple syrup and bring to a boil for 12 -15 minutes.
 Keep stirring so the sauce doesn’t burn on the bottom of the pot.
 The cranberries should fall apart completely.

 Let cool to thicken slightly.
 Keeps in fridge for 7 days, and can be re-heated to serve for your Thanksgiving feast.

 Add 250g/ 8.8oz cranberries, juice of ½ an orange, and 63g/2oz water in the mixing bowl.
 Set 5 minutes, 90ºC/ 194ºF, at speed 1.